 4) Common Cactus Finch.
 Strongly associated with Giant Prickly Pear (Opuntia) cacti on whose parts it feeds.
 The bill is long with pronounced curvature.

 5) Large Cactus Finch.
 Found only on a couple of islands and associated with Giant Prickly Pear cacti but NEVER found on the same island as the Common Cactus Finch!
 The bill is large but is longer that tall.
-Where the Large Ground Finch is absent, the Large Cactus Finch’s bill is more massive.
+Where the Large Ground Finch is absent, the Large Cactus Finch’s bill is more massive. (note: since this blog was originally published, the two populations of this finch have been split into two separate species, the Espanola Ground-Finch and the Genovesa Ground Finch).

 6) Woodpecker Finch.
 Found in more humid areas of many islands.
 It uses its bill to hammer into rotten wood for food, and also uses cactus spines or other tools to extract insects!